bkoz/tomcatbinbg/README.md

 $
 ```

-Earlier versions of OpenShift may need this user role for the image pull to suceed.
+Older versions of OpenShift may need this user role for the image pull to suceed.
 ```
 oc policy add-role-to-user edit system:serviceaccount:bgwar:default
 ```